boynux/boynux.github.com/_posts/2016-10-08-why-mulitfunctional-team.md

 I noticed in teams with subject matter experts in multiple areas the communication is stronger and understanding of the big picture is more accurate.

-Worth noting that having teams with experts in different areas doesn't mean they should not be curious to understand what others are doing,rather they should educate each other and let others learn how to work in other areas.
+Worth noting that having teams with experts in different areas doesn't mean they should not be curious to understand what others are doing, rather they should educate each other and let others learn how to work in other areas as well.

-This also give a safe feeling to the team members as they know they are trusted in their strengths and this makes them more open to change, teach other people and get taught.
+This also give the safety feeling to the team members as they know they are trusted in their strengths and this makes them more open to change, teach other people and get taught.

 ## What to observe